mghotbi/DspikeIn/README.md

 # Note: DspikeIn requires 'spiked.volume'; any other format is not readable."¯\\_(ツ)_/¯  ¯\\_(ツ)_/¯  ¯\\_(ツ)_/¯  ¯\\_(ツ)_/¯"

-# We are going to work with a subset of the dataset for both ASVs and OTUs
+# We will work with a subset of the dataset for both ASV and OTU approaches to accelerate this workshop.
+However, the full dataset with the OTU approach is available
-# approaches to accelerate this workshop.
+# in DspikeIn via data("physeq_16SOTU", package = "DspikeIn") and data("physeq_ITSOTU", package = "DspikeIn").

 physeq_16SOTU <-readRDS("Relative16SOTU.rds")
 physeq_ITSOTU <-readRDS("RelativeITSOTU.rds")

-physeq_16SOTU <- tidy_phyloseq(physeq_16SOTU)
+physeq_16SOTU <- tidy_phyloseq_tse(physeq_16SOTU)

 # Ensure your metadata contains spiked volumes:
 physeq_16SOTU@sam_data$spiked.volume